Stefanough/SFA_BLG/source/notes/unix-and-linux-notes.html.markdown

   ```
   this is what it is referring to.

-  In the context of the filesystem, `root` refers to the topmost level directory in which all other directories and files are located.
+  In the context of the file system, `root` refers to the topmost level directory in which all other directories and files are located.
 It is designated by a bare forward slash `/`.
 The use of the word refers to its place at the very top of the directory tree.

   The top-level directories right beneath `root` are usually written with a `/` preceding them.
 This is to avoid confusion with other similarly named directories by showing their location relative to `root`.
 For Example `/bin` and `/usr/local/bin`.
 These are both *Absolute Path Names* or *Full Path Names* because they specify the directory or file's position relative to `root` and always begin with a `/`